daikikuchi/NeighboringMap/README.md

 ### Description:

-Map of parks in Christchurch NZ, with information retrieved via the Wikipedia api, as well as information provided by Google Map API and Google Places API
+Map of parks in Christchurch NZ, with information retrieved via the Wikipedia API, as well as information provided by Google Map API and Google Places API

 ### Quickstart